sapirani/GreenSecurityGNS/README.md

 This logic resides inside the `entrypoint.sh` file.

-In case we want that the DNS will be translated without trailing additions by GNS (put it in the entrypoint):
+In case we want that the DNS will be translated without trailing additions by GNS (e.g., "namenode" instead of "namenode-1", "resourcemanager" instead of "resourcemanager-1" and so on),  put it in the entrypoint:

 ```
 #cut out the -<number> suffix from hostname